aapaecklar/SOFT-AIS/download.md

 ## Example Dataset

-We will post an example data set here from SALSA.
+We will post an example data set from SALSA here.